Narcis Iustin Ianău: Working with Gregorian

 Since 2013, Narcis has been working together with Gregorian, a German band of mainly English, classically educated singers who present Gregorian chant-inspired versions of pop and rock songs.
 The first album together with Narcis was released in 2013 by the title of Masters of Chant Chapter 9.
 On this album he sang the song Gloria, written and originally performed by German singer-songwriter Joachim Witt.
 One year later, the next album Winter Chants was released with the common songs Jesu Joy Of Man's Desiring and Ave Maria.
 In 2015, Gregorian released their last album for now, Masters of Chant: The Final Chapter, again in cooperation with Narcis by singing the song Cry Softly.
 On February 25, 2016, he and Gregorian competed in Unser Lied für Stockholm, the German preliminary decision for the Eurovision Song Contest 2016.
-However, they achieved the fifth place.
-From the beginning until the middle of 2016 Narcis, is attending Gregorian on their good-bye tour, Masters Of Chants - The Final Chapter Tournee 2016.
+They achieved fifth place.
+From the beginning until the middle of 2016, Narcis was with Gregorian on their good-bye tour, Masters Of Chants - The Final Chapter Tournee 2016.